chenaciousD/website/content/resume.md

 **Principal** - [frog design](https://www.frog.co/) (2014 - 2019)

 frog is global design, technology and strategy consultancy.
-I collaborated with designers and technologists on digital and physical engagements for Fortune 500 corporations such as Toyota, Google, AT&T, Citrix, Freescale and Ikea.
+I collaborated with designers and technologists on digital and physical projects for Fortune 500 corporations such as Ikea, Google, AT&T, Freescale and Toyota.
 I honed skills in user research, design thinking, storytelling, customer journey mapping, quantitative research and other product/business frameworks across the product design lifecycle.

 **Associate** - [ADIA](https://www.adia.ae/) (2010 - 2012)